RiccardoCuccu/CAs-Labs/README.md

 # CAs Lab 01
-Laboratory 01 of the course Computer Architectures at Polirecnico di Torino, academic year 2019/2020.<br/>
+Laboratory 01 of the course Computer Architectures at Politecnico di Torino, academic year 2019/2020.<br/>
 Tested with EMU8086 version 4.08.

 ## Read in input a short text of 4 lines, each of these lines long from 20 to 50 characters